maggierosa/maggierosa.github.io/README.md

 ## About Me ##

 Hi!
-My name is Margarida Rosa, you can call me Maggie :) and my preferred pronouns are she/her.
+My name is Margarida Rosa, but you can call me Maggie :) and my preferred pronouns are she/her.
 I am originally from Portugal, but I completed my Bachelors and Masters in London, lived in Switzerland for six-months, and now I am in NYC pursuing a Ph.D. at [Weill Cornell Medicine](http://www.weill.cornell.edu) under the supervision of [Prof. George Khelashvili](https://www.physiology.med.cornell.edu/people/george-khelashvili-ph-d/).